USS Toledo (SSN-769): History

 Her first deployment was to the Mediterranean with the George Washington Carrier Strike Group in 1997–1998, followed by a six-month tour of the North Atlantic.

 Kursk incident

 Toledo and Memphis were observing Russian naval exercises in August 2000.
-There, the Russian cruise missile submarine Kursk suffered a catastrophic incident and sank.
-Russian Navy officials initially made numerous claims that the sinking of Kursk was caused by a collision with one of the US submarines, though evidence clearly disproved such a theory; the underwater seismic signals recorded matched those of an explosion and not a collision with another vessel, and the US submarines were fully operational after the incident (there is a claim Toledo would have been severely damaged or sunk by a hypothetical collision, being less than half of Kursk's displacement).
+There, Russian cruise missile submarine Kursk suffered a catastrophic incident and sank.
+Russian Navy officials initially made numerous claims that the sinking of Kursk was caused by a collision with one of the US submarines, though evidence clearly disproved such a theory; the underwater seismic signals recorded matched those of an explosion and not a collision with another vessel, and the US submarines were fully operational after the incident (the claim being Toledo would have been severely damaged or sunk by a hypothetical collision, being less than half of Kursk's displacement).
 The loss of Kursk was officially attributed to a faulty dummy torpedo leaking highly volatile high-test peroxide, setting off a chain reaction that detonated five to seven combat-ready torpedo warheads.